 Valentino Worlitzsch has established himself as one of the leading cellists of his generation, regularly convincing international juries, audience and critics alike with his captivating performances.

-By now he has earned many national and international awards.
-Besides receiving first prize at the German Music Competition, he was given first prize and two special prizes at the International Music Competition ‘Pacem in terris’, Bayreuth, as well as attaining special prizes at the Grand Prix Emanuel Feuermann, Berlin, and at the Leoš Janácek International Competition, Brno.
-Furthermore, he became semi-finalist at the ARD International Music Competition in Munich as well as at the prestigious International Tchaikovsky Competition in St. Petersburg and was honoured as best competitor ex aequo at the Pierre Fournier Award in London.
+To this effect, he received first prize, audience prize and two special awards at the German Music Competition in Bonn and won first prize and two special awards at the International Music Competition „Pacem in Terris“ in Bayreuth; he earned both prize- and audience-awards at the „Ton und Erklärung“ Competition and was awarded special prizes at the Grand Prix Emanuel Feuermann in Berlin and at the Leoš Janácek International Competition in Brno.
+Furthermore, he was a semi-finalist at the ARD International Music Competition in Munich as well as at the prestigious International Tchaikovsky Competition in St. Petersburg and was distinguished as the best participant ex aequo at the Pierre Fournier Award in London.